ThePJB/autotile/README.md

 You will notice that this example looks similar to the game texture above.
 The differences are only because the vertices are numbered differently, like so:

 ![numbering](wc3Numbering.png)

-nb. a binary '1' means 'our tile' in that position binary '0' means 'some other tile' in that position
+nb. a binary '1' means 'chosen tile' in that position binary '0' means 'other tile' in that position

 Take another look at the sprite sheet and it will (hopefully) make sense.